sharat87/prestige/README.markdown

 - Starter templates instead of a blank new document.
 - Ability to open/edit documents from GitHub, Google Drive and Dropbox.
 - Rich editor features like auto-complete, JSON editing help, hotkeys to start new GET/POST/etc. request etc.
-- Move to Gulp+Rollup based build system, away from Parcel.

 ## Why the domain?